FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 }
 ```

-We will need to generate AWS CLI credentials from IAM User in order to the user AWS CLI.
+> **Note:** We need to generate AWS CLI credentials from IAM User in order to the user AWS CLI.

 ## Terraform Basics